-Alan Davie is one of Britain’s most internationally acclaimed artists and is arguably Scotland’s most important artist of the twentieth century.
-He was the first British painter – and perhaps the first of all European artists – to realise the vitality and significance of American Abstract Expressionism.
+Alan Davie was one of Britain’s most internationally acclaimed artists in the 1950s and 60’s and is arguably Scotland’s most important artist of the twentieth century.
+He was the first British painter to realise and recapitulate the vitality and significance of American Abstract Expressionism.

 Davie studied at Edinburgh College of Art from 1938-40.
 As a young man he developed a love of the arts, wrote poetry and played the saxophone in a jazz band.
 In 1945 Davie was deeply impressed by two exhibitions – Picasso at the V&A and Klee at the Tate.
 Not long after in 1948 he visited the Peggy Guggenheim Collection in Venice where he came across the paintings of Jackson Pollock.
 Davie was inspired by American Abstract Expressionism as well as Surrealism and the Cobra group.

 In 1956 Davie made his first trip to the United States where he was the subject of a solo exhibition at the Catherine Viviano Gallery and was introduced to Robert Motherwell, Jackson Pollock, Franz Kline, Mark Rothko, and Willem de Kooning.
 Meeting that inspired some of the finest art work of his career.